 Before we even begin to go over some clever ways to save money on windows, you first need to find a window company.
 In fact, we recommend that before you fall in love with a particular window fall in love with a window company first.
 One of the things that a good replacement window company should have is multiple brands to choose from for all of the different materials, styles, and budgets out there.
 Once you find a great company they’ll have a window to meet your needs.

 A replacement window project for most people is a once in a lifetime undertaking.
-If you don’t like you’re new windows once they are installed you can’t just get them back and start over so you really need to take the time to get this right.
+If you don’t like your new windows once they are installed you can’t just get them back and start over so you really need to take the time to get this right.
 In this business reputation matters, check references, read reviews, come and have a look at their showroom (if they even have one).
-You want to pick a company who is going to be there ten years from now to honor the warranty that they sold you.
+You want to pick a company that is going to be there ten years from now to honor the warranty that they sold you.

 Make sure that they’re going to give you detailed pricing.
 Make sure that they carry liability insurance.
 Find out what they cover in their scope of work.
 Will they move your furniture?
 Will they take down and rehang your blinds?
 Will they haul off the old windows?
 Be thorough, take your time, and make an informed decision.